tacoman/tacoman.github.io/_posts/2019-02-02-trace-labs-global.markdown

 <jtrevner> You’ll have no problem find stuff on me
 ```

-My partner for this CTF was [https://www.jtrevner.com/](J.T.
-Revner), who joined #misec shortly after I did.
+My partner for this CTF was [J.T.
+Revner](https://www.jtrevner.com/), who joined #misec shortly after I did.
 He's one of the most OPSEC
 focused members of the group that actually shows up to meetings in person.
 For him to directly suggest this was a surprising indicator
 of the level of trust he'd already chosen to place in me to not do anything malicious.
 J.T. was also investing in Bazzell's other book,
 which was all about scrubbing signs of yourself and reducing your exposure to OPSEC efforts.
 So as frustration mounted with our inability